People

 Profile

-My teaching and research specialisms span across the areas of European and World Cinemas; film theory and philosophy; gender and sexuality studies; contemporary screen cultures and the questions of work migration and global politics.
+My teaching and research interests focus on European and World Cinemas, with a particular emphasis on Turkish German Cinema and other migration and diaspora cinemas in Europe, as well as West Asian cinemas, especially of Turkey and Iran.
+My specialisms also include film theory and philosophy, alternative and cult cinemas, gender and sexuality studies, contemporary screen cultures and the questions of work migration and global politics.

-Prior to joining Leicester in 2016 I taught film gender and media studies at the University of Manchester and University of Lincoln.
-I hold a PhD in German Studies from Manchester University (2015) and an MA in Film Studies from Anglia Ruskin University (2010).
+Before joining Leicester in 2016 I taught film gender and media studies at the University of Manchester and University of Lincoln.
+I hold a PhD from Manchester University, an MA in Film Studies from Anglia Ruskin University and a BA in Comparative Literature from Istanbul Bilgi University.

 Research